Cozendey/nodejs.dev/src/documentation/0034-javascript-promises/index.md

 If that succeeds instead, it calls the `json()` function we defined.
 Since the previous promise, when successful, returned the `response` object, we get it as an input to the second promise.

-In this case, we return the data JSON processed, so the third promise receives the JSON directly:
+The second promise then returns a third promise that resolves to a parsed JSON object:

 ```js
 .then((data) => {